An Abelian Category of Motivic Sheaves: Representations of graphs

 \subsection{Endomorphism coalgebras}

 In the next couple of sections, we set up the basic foundation for the rest of the paper.
 Let $F$ be a field.
 Suppose we are given an $F$-linear abelian category $\A$ with an exact faithful embedding $H$ into the category of finite dimensional vector spaces $F\text{-mod}$.
-Then the ring $End(H)$ will act naturally on $H(A)$ for any $A\in Ob\A$.
-This suggests that one might be able to reconstruct $\A$ as the category of modules over this ring.
-However, this does not quite work.
+Then the ring $End(H)=End_F(H)$, of $F$-linear natural transformations of $H$ to itself, will act naturally on $H(A)$ for any $A\in Ob\A$.
+This suggests that one might be able to reconstruct $\A$ as the category of finite dimensional modules over this ring.
+However, this does not generally work (example \ref{ex:gradedmodule}).
 The right thing to consider is the category of comodules over the dual object $End^\vee(H)$ whose construction we learned from \cite{js}.
-To clarify, this is really the ``predual'' in the sense that $End^\vee(H)^*=End(H)$, but $End(H)^*\not=End^\vee(H)$.
-Nevertheless, most of the statements become easier to follow if one formulates them for $End(H)$ and ``dualizes''.
-A precise formulation is given below.
-Note that we can express $End^\vee(H)$ or any coalgebra as a directed union of finite dimensional subcoalgebras $\cup E_i$.
-Thus the correct dual object to $End^\vee(H)$ is not $End(H)$ but the pro-algebra $\text{``}\varprojlim\text{"} E_i^*$.
-Moreover, $\A$ can described as $2$-colimit of the categories of $E_i$-modules.
-We will find this viewpoint convenient later on, but for the moment, it seems simpler to work with the coalgebra.
+Before getting into the construction, we should explain how to characterize it.
+Given a commutative $F$-algebra $R$, we can form new category $\A\otimes R$ with the same objects as $\A$, but $Hom_{\A\otimes R}(-,-)=Hom_\A(-,-)\otimes R$.
+The functor $H$ extends to an $R$-linear functor $H\otimes R:\A\otimes R\to R\text{-mod}$.
+In this way, we have an algebra valued functor $R\mapsto End_R(H\otimes R)$.